Sant’Antioco – Kitesurf & Wingfoil between lagoon and open sea

 - The South-West wind (Libeccio) can generate solid waves and demanding conditions for expert riders.

-Calasetta – Spiaggia La Salina
+Spiaggia La Salina – Winter freeride sessions

-Located north of Spiaggia Grande, Spiaggia La Salina is a small bay framed by cliffs, offering slightly more accessible conditions compared to Spiaggia Grande.
-The spot is mainly exposed to North winds during the winter months, with a predominantly side-on wind direction.
+Located north of Spiaggia Grande, Spiaggia La Salina is a small bay framed by cliffs, offering slightly more accessible conditions than the more exposed nearby spots.

 Main winds